File format

-A file format is a standard way that information is encoded for storage in a computer file.
-It specifies how bits are used to encode information in a digital storage medium.
-File formats may be either proprietary or free.
+A file format is the way that information is encoded for storage in a computer file.
+It may describe the encoding at various levels of abstraction including low-level bit and byte layout as well high-level organization such as markup and tabular structure.
+A file format may be standarized (which can be proprietary or open) or it can be an ad hoc convention.

 Some file formats are designed for very particular types of data: PNG files, for example, store bitmapped images using lossless data compression.
 Other file formats, however, are designed for storage of several different types of data: the Ogg format can act as a container for different types of multimedia including any combination of audio and video, with or without text (such as subtitles), and metadata.
 A text file can contain any stream of characters, including possible control characters, and is encoded in one of various character encoding schemes.
 Some file formats, such as HTML, scalable vector graphics, and the source code of computer software are text files with defined syntaxes that allow them to be used for specific purposes.

-Specifications
+Specification

-File formats often have a published specification describing the encoding method and enabling testing of program intended functionality.
-Not all formats have freely available specification documents, partly because some developers view their specification documents as trade secrets, and partly because other developers never author a formal specification document, letting precedent set by other already existing programs that use the format define the format via how these existing programs use it.
+Some file formats have a published specification describing the format and possibly how to verify correctness of data in that format.
+Such a document is not available for every format; sometimes because the format is considered a trade secret, and sometimes because a document was not authored.
+Sometimes, a format is defined de facto by the behavior of the program that accesses the file.

-If the developer of a format doesn't publish free specifications, another developer looking to utilize that kind of file must either reverse engineer the file to find out how to read it or acquire the specification document from the format's developers for a fee and by signing a non-disclosure agreement.
-The latter approach is possible only when a formal specification document exists.
-Both strategies require significant time, money, or both; therefore, file formats with publicly available specifications tend to be supported by more programs.
+If there is no specification available, a developer might reverse engineer the format by inspecting files in that format or acquire the specification for a fee and by signing a non-disclosure agreement.
+Due to the time and money cost of these approaches, file formats with publicly available specifications tend to be supported by more programs.

-Patents
+Intellectual property protection

-Patent law, rather than copyright, is more often used to protect a file format.
-Although patents for file formats are not directly permitted under US law, some formats encode data using patented algorithms.
-For example, using compression with the GIF file format requires the use of a patented algorithm, and though the patent owner did not initially enforce their patent, they later began collecting royalty fees.
+Patent law (rather than copyright) can be used to protect the intellectual property inherent in a file format.
+Although a patent for a file format is not directly permitted under US law, some formats encode data using a patented algorithm.
+For example, prior to 2004, using compression with the GIF file format required the use of a patented algorithm, and though the patent owner did not initially enforce their patent, they later began collecting royalty fees.
 This has resulted in a significant decrease in the use of GIFs, and is partly responsible for the development of the alternative PNG format.
 However, the GIF patent expired in the US in mid-2003, and worldwide in mid-2004.

-Identifying file type
+Identification

-Different operating systems have traditionally taken different approaches to determining a particular file's format, with each approach having its own advantages and disadvantages.
-Most modern operating systems and individual applications need to use all of the following approaches to read "foreign" file formats, if not work with them completely.
+Both users and applications need to identify a file's format so that the file can be used appropriately.
+Generally, the methods for identification vary by operating system, with each approach having its advantages and disadvantages.